 7 tips to differentiate your brand

-Here, we have compiled a list of the seven most important steps you can take to rise above the competition and stand out among the rest.
+Here, we have compiled a list of the seven most important steps – digital marketing strategies you can take to rise above the competition and stand out among the rest.
 The following can work for B2C and B2B differentiation.

 1. Competitor research to identify areas for differentiation